CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How to update hour, min, sec in golang time?]: https://stackoverflow.com/a/67743086/9935654
 [Generating random numbers over a range in Go]: https://stackoverflow.com/a/23577092/9935654
 [Subtracting time.Duration from time in Go]: https://stackoverflow.com/q/26285735/9935654
+[How to use next available port in http.ListenAndServe]: https://stackoverflow.com/q/43424787/9935654
+[How to search for an element in a golang slice]: https://stackoverflow.com/a/38654444/9935654
+[How to delete an element from a Slice in Golang]: https://stackoverflow.com/q/37334119/9935654
+[Restricting to Single Instance of Executable with Golang]: https://stackoverflow.com/a/39547857/9935654

 {{< /table/bootstrap-table >}}